ToAtla/PortScanner/readme.md

 `$rm -f scanner`
 and
 `$g++ -std=c++11 scanner.cpp -o scanner`
-This makefile has been tested on MacOS and complies the scanner.
+This makefile has been tested on MacOS and compiels the scanner.

+This makefile has been tesdted on linux and compiels the scanner.

 ## Usage